 What is a Tooth Extraction Like?

 It starts with a local anesthetic so you won’t feel pain.
-If the extraction is simple, the dentist will use a special tool to rock the tooth until it is loose and then remove it with forceps.
+If the extraction is simple, the dentist will use a special tool to wiggle the tooth until it is loose and then remove it with forceps.

 For more difficult extractions, the dentist may give you medication to make you sleepy or a general anesthetic so you are not awake during the procedure.
 A surgical extraction involves cutting gum and bone to gain better access to the problem tooth.